 East of the San Andreas, she says, the Hayward Fault famously cuts through Berkeley’s football stadium.
 To the north, the Rodgers Creek fault runs northward from the San Francisco Bay along Napa Valley.
 The Calaveras Fault, which runs east and south of the Hayward Fault, heads toward Hollister.

 “We would forecast an earthquake on the Calaveras or Rodgers Creek fault more so than the San Andreas fault,” says Blisniuk, but that’s dependent on paleoseismic studies that help scientists reconstruct past earthquakes on these faults.
 New data, she says, forces geologists to regularly reassess where we expect to see a big earthquake in Northern California.

-Nevertheless, she says, the San Andreas still poses a problem for the Bay Area because we just don’t know when it will rupture.
+Nevertheless, she says, the Hayward and other faults in the San Andreas system still pose a problem for the Bay Area because we just don’t know when they will rupture.
 We can’t predict when earthquakes will happen, she says.
 Instead, scientists forecast probabilities, like meteorologists forecast the weather.

 Although scientists cannot predict future quakes, they have developed a system to warn people when an earthquake has begun, ideally several seconds before strong shaking arrives.
 Since the Loma Prieta earthquake, the U.S. West Coast has adopted this earthquake early warning system, known as ShakeAlert.